Tastygeek/BBguai/README.md

 ## License

-BBguai is released under the ISC license.
+BBguai is released under the MIT license.
 See the LICENSE file for more details.

 ## Acknowledgements